StringOfLogic/StringOfLogic/README.md

 # Hi there, I'm Jun Hua! 👋
-I'm a **student** who is eager to learn and contribute to open-source projects.
+I'm a **student** who is eager to learn.
 Here are some stats about my GitHub activity:

 <picture>
   <source